thaddeuskkr/osudrive/README.md

 ### Download
 To download osu!drive, check the [Releases](https://github.com/thaddeuskkr/osudrive/releases) page.
 This application currently only supports Windows, and binaries are already pre built.
+Once downloaded, just move the exe to the directory outside of your osu! install directory (usually `%localappdata%`) and either create a shortcut to it on your desktop or just run it from there.

 ### Directory structure
 ```